 No longer able to hold it in, her father burst out in spirited laughter.
 The laugh drew the attention of the thick, unkempt man watching the video on a monitor in his small room.

 Scramble’s workshop was littered with electronic components and computer equipment.
 On the west wall next to the lone barren space was a bookcase filled with videogame cartridges and discs in jewel cases, a throwback to a bygone era of physical media.
+A can of spray paint stood by itself.

 As if the king’s laugh had broken a damn inside her, the Alex on screen started laughing too.